Guidelines and best practices for creating consistent and easy-to-read capitalisation patterns.

 - Considered the most readable form of text.

-In title case, each word in the phrase is capitalized, except for articles (a, an, the) and most prepositions (in, on, for, etc).
+In title case, each word in the phrase is capitalised, except for articles (a, an, the) and most prepositions (in, on, for, etc).
+Use title case sparingly.

 Why you might use title case: